CrowdDotDev/crowd.dev/README.md

   </a>

-  <h2 align="center">Centralize community, product, and customer data in one place</h2>
+  <h2 align="center">Centralize community, product, and customer data to understand who is engaging with your open source project.</h2>

   <p align="center">
     <br>